• Home

 Beaches in Dublin

-Dublin is not just a city it has the most amazing coastline and beaches.
-We have listed some of our favourite beaches below and two beaches (just outside Dublin) Greystones and Bray
+Dublin is not just a city, it has the most amazing coastline and beaches.
+We have listed some of our favourite beaches below and two beaches (just outside Dublin) Greystones and Bray.

 Portmarnock beach, known as The Velvet Strand is five miles long and stretches all the way to Baldoyle and adjoins Malahide Beach.
 It has a gorgeous view of the Dublin Mountains and Howth Harbour.
 Along the beach there is a path which leads to Malahide and it is used by many people each day.